If you are looking for Lighter Mashed Potatoes recipe that taste amazing, then you have come to the right place.

 - Add a little bit of the reserved stock at a time, until you have a nice smooth mash potato (approx ½ cup/120mls of the reserved stock in total)

-- Add the yoghurt and egg and mix till smooth and creamy
+- Add the yoghurt and egg and mix until smooth and creamy

 - Season well with salt and black pepper.